-It is generally safe for a child with celiac disease to consume oats, as long as the oats come from an uncontaminated source.
+It is generally safe for kids with celiac disease to eat oats that come from an uncontaminated source.
 That means that the oats have been processed in a mill that doesn't process grains that contain gluten on the same equipment.
 The label on the package of oats should clearly state if that's the case.

 To avoid gluten — and prevent triggering your child's celiac symptoms — it's important to carefully read the labels of all foods before you buy them or let your child consume them.
 And help your child learn to do it too.
 When in doubt, the safest thing to do is to assume the product contains gluten and leave it out.

 In the United States, all foods must be clearly labeled if they contain any of the top eight food allergens, including wheat.
-However, wheat free doesn't mean gluten free as some wheat-free products may have gluten-containing grains like barley and rye in them.
-Lawmakers are working to make labels easier for people with celiac disease by requiring companies to identify other components, such as hidden ingredients and barley and rye.
+However, wheat-free doesn't mean gluten-free, as some wheat-free products may have gluten-containing grains like barley and rye in them.
+Lawmakers are working to make labels easier to understand by requiring companies to identify other components, such as hidden ingredients and barley and rye.

 Eating Away From Home

 People with celiac disease aren't limited to eating at home.
 With experience and knowledge, you'll be able to figure out which dishes at restaurants or friends' homes contain gluten.
-Your local support group may be able to provide a list of restaurants where the chef is familiar with the gluten-free diet.
+A local support group might have a list of restaurants where the chef is familiar with the gluten-free diet.
 Some restaurants now offer gluten-free dishes on their menus — be sure to ask.

 Here are some tips to remember when choosing foods: